 LOHS introduces new Farm to Fork elective

-Clare Christensen, Opinions Editor
+Clare Christensen, Editor in Chief

 Calling all LOHS food fanatics!
 Starting next year, the culinary arts “prequel” class will be coming to the Career and Technical Education program (CTE), a program established to provide students with the academic and technical skills that are necessary for post-high school careers.
 To learn more about the origin of the food we eat and the process that takes it from “Farm to Fork,” you can sign up for the farm to fork class next year taught by LOHS teacher Rachel Popp.